Hodge-Tate decomposition for non-smooth spaces: Pro- etale topology and -topology

-\paragraph{Small $v$-sheaves} We then introduce a special class of $v$-sheaves that admits a geometric structure, generalizing the perfectoid spaces.

-Consider the subcategory $\Pf$ of the category $\Pd$, consisting of all of the perfectoid spaces of characteristic $p$.
+We then introduce a special class of $v$-sheaves that admits a geometric structure, generalizing the perfectoid spaces.
+Consider the subcategory $\Pf$ of the category $\Pd$ consisting of perfectoid spaces of characteristic $p$.
 We can equip $\Pf$ with the pro-\'etale topology and the $v$-topology to get two sites $\Pf_\pe$ and $\Pf_v$ separately. \begin{definition}[\cite{Sch17}, 12.1] A \emph{small $v$-sheaf} is a sheaf $Y$ on $\Pf_v$ such that there is a surjective map of $v$-sheaves $X\ra Y$, where $X$ is a representabile sheaf of some $\kappa$-small perfectoid space in characteristic $p$. \end{definition} By the definition and the subcanonicality of the $v$-topology, any perfectoid space $X$ in characteristic $p$ produces a small $v$-sheaf.

-Here is a non-trivial example. \begin{example}[\cite{SW17}, 9.4] Let $K$ be a $p$-adic extension of $\Q_p$.
+Here is a non-trivial example. \begin{example}[\cite{SW20}, 9.4] Let $K$ be a $p$-adic extension of $\Q_p$, namely $K$ is complete with respect to a non-archimdean valuation extending that of $\mathbb{Q}_p$.
 Then we can produce a presheaf $\Spd(K)$ on $\Pf$, such that for each $Y\in \Pf$, we take

 where $Y^\sharp$ is a perfectoid space (of characteristic $0$) over $K$, and $\iota$ is an isomorphism of perfectoid spaces identifying $Y^\sharp$ as an untilt of $Y$.
 It can be showed that $\Spd(K)$ is in fact a small $v$-sheaf.